All Episodes

 I enjoy being able to go places and see things and meet people.

-Uh because I I uh spent some time on on yesterday's program talking about those things, and not as much time devoted to quote unquote the issues.
+Now, something came up yesterday after the program because I spent some time on yesterday's program talking about those things and not as much time devoted to, quote unquote, the issues.

-And there's uh been this nagging little group of people, probably Ron Paul supporters, that every time I do this, stick to the issues, stick to the and it's a small group of people, but they're vocal and they're out there each and every time.
+And there's been this nagging little group of people, probably Ron Paul supporters, every time I do this, stick to the issue, stick to the issue.

 Tell us more about it.

-How about 288-yard par 281-yard par three?
+How about 288-yard 281-yard par 3?

-I didn't play the tips.
+I didn't play the Tips.

-I think the whole course seventy-two or seventy-four, don't remember.
+I think the whole course, 72 or 74.

-Uh, but it's it's the hardest golf course I've ever played, and it does it's it's it it made me appreciate the talent and skills of professional golfers more than any other course that I've played.
+And it made me appreciate the talent and skills of professional golfers more than any other course that I've played.

-But I had a great time, and I met the membership.
+But I had a great time.

-I said, come back and tell people this, and there's a couple other personal things, plus a story about running into Bill Clinton last night.
+Plus, there's a story about running into Bill Clinton last night.

-Uh, and it got me to thinking.
+And it got me to thinking.

 It got me wondering.

-There people are just they're on edge.
+People are just, they're on edge.

 The war has people uneasy.